-Of course We can't forget the real life Rocky: Chuck Wepner.
-He was just an ex-Marine and liquor salesman from New Jersey.
+- The real life inspiration behind Rocky: Chuck Wepner.
+He was an ex-Marine and liquor salesman from New Jersey.
 No one thought he had a hope in hell of fighting Muhammad Ali.
 He almost made it all the way to the last bell.
 Everyone thought he'd go down in the second round but he stayed up and fought to the end, even knocking Ali down, even if it wasn't exactly a clean knockdown according to boxing rules and could have been ruled a slip.
 He wasn't a very skilled fighter, but certainly is a true badass.

 Paulie: I don't sweat you.